Antiques, Collectibles, Vintage Shopping

 Bases were made of bronze, copper, brass, silver, or wood, and are always signed.
 As with most all makers of luxury goods, the company's sales lagged seriously during the Depression, and over time they lost touch with the changing tastes and styles of the public to some degree.
 Consequently, Pairpoint continued to experience financial difficulties, and some buildings and equipment were sold in 1938.
 The company reorganized in 1939 under the direction of Robert Gundersen and again specialized in quality hand-blown glassware.
 Isaac Babbit regained possession of the silver departments, and together they established Gundersen Glassworks, Inc. Following the end of WWII and after a sharp decline in sales, it again became necessary to reorganize yet again.
 The Gundersen-Pairpoint Glassworks was formed, and the old line of cut, engraved artware was reintroduced.
 The company moved to East Wareham, Massachusetts in 1957.
 Business continued to be poor, and the firm closed early in 1958.
 In 1970, Robert Bryden, sales manager for the company since the 1950s, tried to reestablish Pairpoint and new facilities were constructed in Sagamore.
 In 1974, the company began to produce lead glass cup plates which were made on commission as fund-raisers for various churches and organizations.
 These are signed with a 'P' in diamond and are becoming quite collectible.

-Buy period Pairpoint, Handel, Tiffany, and other finer lamps and lighting on the Higher End Antiques and Lamps & Lighting pages, or use our convenient Search Engine!
+Buy period Pairpoint, Handel, Tiffany, and other finer lamps and lighting on the Fine Antiques and Lamps & Lighting pages, or use our convenient Search Engine!

 Sell or consign Pairpoint, Handel, Tiffany Studios, and other top vintage lamps and glass at Collectics, where we earn our customers' trust everyday!